AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

    Input vectors are in red, output vectors are in blue and green vectors hold the RNN’s state (more on this soon).
    From left to right:

    1.   without RNN , from fixed size-input to fixed-sized output (e.g. image classification) .
    2. Sequence output (e.g. image captioning takes an image and outputs a sentence of words).
    3. Sequence input (e.g. sentiment analysis where a given sentence is classified as expressing positive or negative sentiment).
    4. Sequence input and sequence output (e.g. Machine Translation: an RNN reads a sentence in English and then outputs a sentence in French).
    5. Synced sequence input and output (e.g. video classification where we wish to label each frame of the video).

+   ### what can RNN do ?